maxabba/LocalStream/README.md

    - Allow camera and microphone access
    - Configure quality and camera
    - Click "Start Streaming"
+   - **Tip:** Use the fullscreen icon for a better monitoring experience and access advanced controls!

 3. **Add to OBS**
    - In OBS, add a Browser Source